teremterem/MiniAgents/README.md

 MiniAgents is a Python framework for building agent-based systems.
 It provides a simple and intuitive way to define agents and their interactions.

+MiniAgents is a Python framework designed to facilitate the creation and management of agents that interact with language models (LLMs) and other services.
+It provides a structured way to define, call, and manage agents, making it easier to build complex systems that rely on asynchronous interactions and streaming data.

 ## Features

+- **Asynchronous Interaction**: Support for asynchronous interactions with agents.
+- **Streaming**: Stream data token by token or message by message.
 - Asynchronous and parallel execution of agents
 - Define agents as simple Python functions decorated with `@miniagent`
 - Agents can interact with each other by sending and receiving messages